garywiz/chaperone/doc/source/ref/config-service.rst

    ================  ==========================================================  ========================= =========================
    simple            This is the default type.
 Chaperone considers a service    Service terminates        Service terminates
                      "started" as soon as the startup grace period               abnormally during grace   abnormally later despite
-                     (defined by :ref:`startup_pause <service.startup_pause>`)   period.                   retries.
-                     elapses.
-                     If the service terminates normally at any time, the service is considered "started" until reset. forking           A forking service is expected to set up all                 Service terminates        Service terminates communications channels and assure that the service         abnormally during the     abnormally later despite
+                     (defined by :ref:`startup_pause <service.startup_pause>`)   period or pidfile not     retries, or pidfile elapses.							 found (if specified) 	   not found (if specified) If the service terminates normally at any time, the	 before process timeout.   by process_timeout. service is considered "started" until reset. forking           A forking service is expected to set up all                 Service terminates        Service terminates communications channels and assure that the service         abnormally during the     abnormally later despite